If you want a fun way to get in your golden milk, give these golden milk gummies a try. They’re tasty, easy to eat, and picky husband/kid-approved!

-To keep myself from getting a cold, I’ve been eating my gummy vitamins, taking probiotics and drinking my daily golden milk.
+To keep myself from getting a cold, I’ve been eating my gummy vitamins, taking probiotics, and drinking my daily golden milk.
 Roby’s not big on golden milk so, I came up with these concentrated golden milk gummies – they’re sweet and small and fun to eat.
-This is the perfect way to get picky husbands or picky kids to get their golden milk.
+This is the perfect way to get a picky husband or picky kids to get their golden milk.

 Why drink golden milk?
 Or I suppose I should be asking, why eat golden milk gummies?

 These gummies are made with a concentrated golden milk mixture.
-I normally don’t make my golden milk this strong if I’m going to be sipping on an entire cup (my golden milk recipe is in my Healthy Paleo Indian Food eBook).
+I normally don’t make my golden milk this strong if I’m going to be sipping on an entire cup.
 But since I eat just 1-2 of these a day, I want them to pack a punch of the golden spice.
 In addition to turmeric, I also added a good bit of ground ginger.
 My mom always makes me a strong ginger chai when I’m feeling sick, so I figured it only made sense to add ginger to these gummies.
-I also added a pinch of cardamom for flavor and a pinch of black pepper because it helps the body absorb the curcumin (source).
+I also added a pinch of cardamom for flavor and a pinch of black pepper because it’s supposed to help the body absorb the curcumin.

-If you want to use fresh turmeric in this recipe, go for it – just double the amount.
-Oh and make sure you’re careful when handling turmeric – it stains everything.
+If you want to use fresh turmeric in this recipe, go for it – double the amount.
+Oh, and make sure you’re careful when handling turmeric – it stains everything.

 I hope that these gummies will help keep you healthy during cold season!